PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 ::: tip Example

-This is the same app as above, but in it we have also specified that `createErrorRecoveringPage()` should return `MenuPage`, so the user comes to the `MenuPage` after the app has crashed, and doesn't need to view the `StartPage` again.
+This is the same app as in the previous example, but this time we have also specified that `createErrorRecoveringPage()` should return `MenuPage`, so the user comes to the `MenuPage` after the app has crashed, and doesn't need to view the `StartPage` again.

 ```js baga-show-editor
 class MyApp extends App{